Poker buddies, pickleball clubs, bridge circles, golfing groups.

 We mentioned the benefits of having strong social connections as we age.
 Not only can we enjoy improved emotional health, but depending on the types of social activities, we can improve our physical health as well.
 Staying socially active and engaged also gives us a sense of belonging and purpose in our lives.

-So when you’re curious about how to make senior friends through your personal interests, consider these suggestions:
+So when you’re curious about how to meet other seniors through your personal interests, consider these suggestions:

 - Sign up for a Neighborhood Program.
 Episcopal SeniorLife Communities started this program in 2012 to provide older adults with exercise, fun and friendship.
 Now eight programs strong, the Neighborhood Program is open to all seniors who live nearby, not just ESLC residents, and are part of our commitment to serve seniors wherever they live in Monroe County.
 Check out the calendar of events to find something that piques your interest, then apply for membership.